Anfesta: Reconstruction and affinity

 Anfesta was originally described by Mikhail Fedonkin as a free-swimming scyphozoa-like medusa.
-The branched furrows on the fossil were interpreted as imprints of a system of internal radial canals, and the three oval ridges as imprints of gonads.
+The branched furrows on the fossil were interpreted as imprints of a system of internal radial canals, and the three oval lobes as imprints of gonads.

 A year later, Fedonkin transferred such fossil animals as Anfesta, Albumares and Tribrachidium to the separate group Trilobozoa, populated by three-lobed, radially symmetric, coelenterate-grade animals that only superficially resemble cnidarians.
 Originally, Trilobozoa was established as a class within the phylum Coelenterata, but since Coelenterata was divided into separate phyla - Cnidaria and Ctenophora - the Trilobozoa have been transferred to rank of phylum.

 According to the latest research, Anfesta was a soft-bodied benthic organism that temporarily attached (but did not adhere) to the substrate of its habitat (microbial mats).
-This fossil is an imprint of the upper side of the animal body, with some elements of its external and internal anatomy visible to the naked eye.
-The branched furrows on the fossil are imprints of radial grooves on the animal's surface, while the three central ridges are imprints of cavities within the body.
+Most, if not all, fossil specimens are of an imprint of the upper side of the animal body, with some elements of its external and internal anatomy visible to the naked eye.
+The branched furrows on the fossil are imprints of radial grooves on the animal's surface, while the three central lobes are imprints of cavities within the body.
 Presumably, this system of grooves and cavities could be related to the collection and digestion of food particles.